minhpascal/controversy/server/README.rst

 								'tweet': 'It is a great day!',
 								'pimg': 'http://illinois.edu/assets/img/navigation/submenu_about.jpg',
 								'followers': 100000,
-								'clean': 'It is a great day!'
+								'clean_tweet': 'It is a great day!'
 						}
 					],
 					'text': 'Great results today!',